d3x0r/STFRPhysics/AI/Revised/excitation_dynamics.md

 # The Homogeneous Propagation Framework: Excitation, Closure, and Material Response

+**James Buckeyne**
+Independent Research
+Fernandina Beach, FL 32034; United States
+Email: d3ck0r@gmail.com
+ORCID iD: 0009-0004-2865-6447

+**Zenodo DOI:** [placeholder — reserved DOI to be inserted before publication]

+*Companion papers:* *Homogeneous Light Propagation Framework*; *The Homogeneous Propagation Framework: Transport, Local Geometry, and Displacement Defects*; *The Homogeneous Propagation Framework: Wigner Rotation from Noncollinear Composition*; *The Homogeneous Propagation Framework: Retardation, Cumulative Field Structure, and Rotating-Source Response*; *The Homogeneous Propagation Framework: Weak-Field Observational Tests*.

 ## Abstract

 This paper develops the excitation-side branch of the homogeneous propagation framework.
 The displacement layer fixes the effective transport geometry through cumulative displacement and transport deformation, but it does not by itself explain how localized matter excitations maintain closure, realize a preferred support scale, or respond differently to geometric displacement and material loading.
-The present paper treats a localized mass as a sustained excitation of the vacuum storage medium and develops the first field-based closure model on that displaced background.
+The present paper therefore treats a localized mass as a sustained excitation of the vacuum storage medium and develops a first formal closure model on that displaced background.

 A minimal excitation field is written on the effective geometry, its eikonal limit yields a Hamilton--Jacobi relation with a distinct closure scale, and a slow-envelope limit separates displacement, closure, and material contributions in the effective excitation energy.
 A native closure/support functional is then introduced, with transport-side and storage-side costs treated separately.
 The storage-side term is refined into a continuous internal occupancy factor, and the overlap/composition problem is recast as a single geometric law for merging internal bubbles rather than as two separately postulated mechanisms.
-This gives a first explicit support law and a corresponding closure-scale shift that remain surface-led at weak overlap while transitioning smoothly toward the corrected strong-merger endpoint.
-The result is not yet a final substrate derivation, but it sharpens the excitation problem into a tractable three-branch structure: displacement geometry, excitation closure, and material constitutive response.
+This gives a first explicit support law and a corresponding closure-scale shift that remain exposed-boundary-driven at weak overlap while transitioning smoothly toward the corrected strong-merger endpoint.

+The result is not yet a final substrate derivation of matter.
+Its purpose is narrower and more immediate: to sharpen the excitation problem into a tractable three-branch structure consisting of displacement geometry, excitation closure, and material constitutive response, and to show that those branches can already be written in one coherent paper-level formalism.

 ## 1. Introduction

 The displacement-side branch of the framework addresses how mass-energy deforms the transport-supporting vacuum structure and how that deformation propagates causally.
 What remains open is the excitation-side problem: if matter is a sustained localized excitation of the same medium, what fixes its closure, its support scale, and its response to displaced or materially loaded backgrounds?

 The current working picture is that a localized mass is a sustained LC-like excitation that persistently occupies vacuum storage.
 The open problem is therefore not only how displacement propagates, but how a localized excitation closes on itself, maintains support, shifts its realized cycling on a displaced background, and acquires both particle-like and wave-like behavior.

+This paper is intentionally limited in scope.
+It does not claim a final substrate derivation of the matter spectrum, charge structure, or complete microscopic constitutive law.
+Its narrower aim is to put the excitation branch into a stable formal shape: to show how a minimal field description, a support-selection law, and a first internal-occupancy/composition model can be stated together without collapsing excitation closure into either background displacement or material loading.

 This paper keeps three branches separate from the start: